Daniel Craig explains why 'No Time to Die' is best experienced in a theater – KION546

 By Lisa Respers France, CNN

 Daniel Craig knows that with all the global challenges of the pandemic, “everything has to be put in perspective.”
-That includes Hollywood blockbusters like his final Jame Bond film, “No Time to Die.”
+That includes Hollywood blockbusters like his final James Bond film, “No Time to Die.”

 Still, Craig hopes audiences will experience his movie in a theater.